dmorrill10/acpc_dealer/README.md

 # AcpcDealer

-Wraps the [<em>ACPC Dealer Server</em>][ACPC competition server] in a handy gem with a convenient runner class, and a script for compiling and running the dealer and example players.
+The [ACPC Dealer][ACPC Dealer GitHub] gem wraps the [<em>ACPC Dealer Server</em>][ACPC competition server] in a handy gem with a convenient runner class, and a script for compiling and running the dealer and example players.

 ## Installation